wkhere/stackless/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

-   Raise when a generator's :meth:`close` method is called.
-It directly inherits from :exc:`Exception` instead of :exc:`StandardError` since it is technically not an error.
+   Raise when a :term:`generator`\'s :meth:`close` method is called.
+It directly inherits from :exc:`BaseException` instead of :exc:`StandardError` since it is technically not an error.

    .. versionadded:: 2.5

+   .. versionchanged:: 2.6
+      Changed to inherit from :exc:`BaseException`.

 .. exception:: IOError

    Raised when an I/O operation (such as a :keyword:`print` statement, the built-in :func:`open` function or a method of a file object) fails for an I/O-related reason, e.g., "file not found" or "disk full".

-   .. % XXXJH xrefs here

    This class is derived from :exc:`EnvironmentError`.
 See the discussion above for more information on exception instance attributes.